SoftwareQuTech/qoala-mlir/docs/reference/netqasm.md

 # NetQASM (LIR)

-The `netqasm` dialect describes the **quantum routines** that run on the QPS.
-A routine is a `netqasm.local_routine` or `netqasm.request_routine` — both are function-like ops with their own qubit-pointer arguments and (optionally) classical return values.
-Quantum gates are NetQASM-shaped: only the integer-encoded rotation form (`angle = n·π / 2^e`) is allowed.
+The `netqasm` dialect defines the MLIR operations used for describing the **quantum routines and operations** that run on the QPS.
+To this end, this dialect defines operations representing the set of *quantum gates* that can be applied to a qubit.
+These operations are compatible with the NetQASM convention for expressing rotations, using arguments `n` and `e` such that the rotation angle can be expressed as `angle = n·π / 2^e`.

+At LIR level, these quantum operations are grouped in *quantum routines*, which can either be a `netqasm.local_routine` or `netqasm.request_routine`.
+Both are function-like operations that receive `i32` qubit-pointer arguments, and (optionally) producing classical return values.

 Source: `include/Dialect/NetQASM/{NetQASM,NetQASMDialect,NetQASMOps}.td`.

 ![NetQASM routine](../assets/figures/netqasm-routine.svg)

-All ops in this dialect carry the `QuantumOpInterface` trait (and most carry `getDuration`).
+All operations in this dialect carry the `QuantumOpInterface` trait, and can override the `getDuration` method to provide a different-than-default value for the execution time of the quantum gate they model.

 ## Routines